 3 wire method for measuring pitch diameter

-The 3 wire method is the contact type measurement method to check the pitch diameter of screws.
+The 3-wire method is the contact type measurement method (meaning the measuring device has direct contact with the object to be measured) to check the pitch diameter of screws.
 It uses a disc micrometer and 3 wires (or called pins) to do the measurement.
 These 3 wires must have the exact same diameter.
 2 wires are put on one side of the screw, and the other wire will be placed on the other side.
 Using the disc micrometer to check the M value, the pitch diameter can be derived from the following formulas:

 - α: the flank angle,